-I wasn’t around when Star Wars originally came out, but I was introduced to the franchise in the early 90s as a kid thanks to the beloved and missed Blockbuster.
-I was fascinated by all the countless creatures and species in the Star Wars universe along with the different landscapes and modes of transportation.
-Even though Yoda, Chewbacca and the Ewoks were my favorite the dark side got a hold of me one year for Halloween as I dressed up as Darth Vader.
-Even my toy chest was filled with Star Wars figures and playsets from the Kenner re-release which I still wish I had today.
+I wasn’t around when Star Wars originally came out, but I was introduced to the franchise in the early 90s.
+I was always fascinated by all the countless creatures and species in the Star Wars universe along with the different landscapes and modes of transportation.

 The Force Awakens by J.J.
-Abrams was a solid beginning into the newest Star Wars trilogy but The Last Jedi took this franchise into a major dive due to a new director taking the reins and shifting the story but Abrams is back for The Rise of Skywalker to conclude a trilogy he should have piloted himself the entire time.
+Abrams was a solid beginning into the newest Star Wars trilogy.
+Unfortunately, The Last Jedi took this franchise into a major dive due to a new director taking the reins and shifting the story.
+Now Abrams is back for The Rise of Skywalker to conclude a trilogy he should have piloted himself the entire time.

 The main trio Rey, Finn, and Poe all become a better version of themselves in this installment as we dive deeper into their characters.
 We get a lot of screen time of all three of them together which we did not get in the last installment which was unfortunate because their chemistry is undeniable.
 There are tons of great surprises from beginning to end with a couple of cute and memorable characters being introduced to us for the first time.
 Even Lando Calrissian’s return as seen in the trailers is an absolute gem and brings back a feeling of nostalgia.

 When it comes to action there are zero complaints in that department.
 The movie jumps right into it and every scene from thereon out is action-packed.
-Throughout this trilogy, I did wish the light-saber fights were more polished and stylish but I guess there is a reason behind why they are not but all the CGI/special effects were amazing and the humor that accompanied the movie was placed methodically throughout and gave us a handful of laugh out loud moments.
+I did wish the light-saber fights were more polished and stylish but I guess there is a reason behind why they are not.
+All the CGI/special effects were amazing and the humor that accompanied the movie was placed methodically throughout, and gave us a handful of laugh out loud moments.